pinojs/pino/docs/API.md

 <a id=".destination"></a>
 # .destination(dest?)

 Create a pino destination.
-It yields a 30% over using a standard Node.js stream.
+It returns a stream-like object with significantly more throughput than a standard Node.js stream.

 ```js
 const pino = require('pino')